jort-dev/music_marker/README.md

 # Music Marker
 Record timestamps to use in my [Easy Beat Sync](https://github.com/jort-dev/easy-beat-sync) program.
 You can use the [web app](/web_client) or the [Python app](/python_client).
 The documentation for them can be found in their folders.

+Web app live on [GitHub pages](https://jort-dev.github.io/music_marker/)

 The apps both output a `timestamps.yaml` file, which looks like this:
 ```yaml